 d.
 Individuals recommended for Principal Investigator status on a research project must possess qualifications which satisfy the general standards of research competence appropriate to the professorial rank and step comparable to the non-Senate academic appointment held by the candidate.
 Recommendations for service as Project Director on a training or public service project will be evaluated in terms of individual competence in the program area.

 a.
 Requests for exceptions must include:

-- A completed justification form with required signatures (Only this form will be accepted.)
+- A completed justification form with required signatures (Download and complete this justification form.
+Only this form will be accepted.)

 - A copy of the applicant's curriculum vitae

 - A one page summary of the applicant's proposed project (project-specific) or research (continuing)